-During the country's lockdown from Tue 15 Dec 2020 until Wed 3 March 2021, the studio will be physically closed and we will be live-streaming our complete Class Schedule 100 % online.
+During the country's lockdown from Tue 15 Dec 2020 until at least Wed 21 April 2021, the studio will be physically closed and we will be live-streaming our complete Class Schedule 100 % online.
 Here you can find all the info re. following the classes online.

 Please note: all our studio classes are livestreamed as well, so you can also follow the classes online, for those who do not pass the Health Check to come to the studio (see below), if the class in the studio is full (as we can allow max 6 students now in the studio to ensure the 1.5 m distance), or simply if you are still concerned about going out.

 For all classes we ask you to pre-register and reserve your spot using the Contact form on the website.
 For the evening classes (18.15h & 20h) before 16h, for the morning classes (10.15h & 12h) the evening before until 21h.
 Taking a class without an online booking is not possible.